bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 5. *Practical Guidelines*: Comprehensive guidance for practitioners on how to construct and use FPL specifications effectively.

-FPL addresses the expressivity component of the intent-to-reality gap by providing practitioners with a principled way to specify their intentions without the semantic loss and brittleness of traditional reward engineering.
+FPL addresses the expressivity component of the intent-to-reality gap by providing practitioners with a principled way to specify their intentions (through operations on expected fulfillments, which are themselves based on per-timestep fulfillment rewards) without the semantic loss and brittleness of traditional reward engineering.
 The following chapters address the deployment component through universal behavioral objectives and multi-fulfillment optimization approaches that preserve critical behaviors across domains.

 Chapter 5 presents CAPS (Continuous Actor-Critic with Policy Smoothness), which addresses the deployment challenge by encoding universal behavioral objectives directly in policy architectures.
 Chapter 6 then presents the Anchor Critics framework for multi-fulfillment adaptation that preserves learned behaviors during sim-to-real transfer.